 How to Make Classic Lobster Stock at Home

-If we start thinking of stock as more of a frugal technique and less of a rarefied art, I believe that more people would make stock, and our food would taste better.
-It's why it is one of the first techniques they teach new students in culinary schools around the country.
+If we start thinking of stock as more of a frugal technique and less of a high art, more people would make stock, and our food would taste better.
+It's why it is one of the first techniques they teach new students in culinary schools nationwide.

-While this “recipe” is for lobster stock, please know that you can substitute almost anything for the lobster: shrimp shells, fish bones, turkey wings, veal bones, roasted vegetables to make all manner of flavorful stocks.
+While this “recipe” is for lobster stock, you can substitute almost anything for the lobster: shrimp shells, fish bones, turkey wings, veal bones, and roasted vegetables to make flavorful stocks.

-Crush the shells a bit with a hammer or meat mallet (or skillet).
-Brush with a little olive oil and roast in a 400 degree F oven until they are bright red - about half an hour.
+- Crush the shells with a hammer or meat mallet (or skillet).
+Brush with some olive oil and roast in a 400° F oven until they are bright red - about half an hour.
 They will smell awful, so make sure your exhaust fan is on or that you can open a window.

-Put the roasted shells in a stock pot along with the rest of your ingredients.
-Cover with cold water, and slowly bring the temperature up to a simmer.
+- Put the roasted shells in a stock pot along with the rest of your ingredients.
+Cover with cold water, and slowly increase the temperature to a simmer.
 Adjust heat to maintain a slow simmer.
-Simmer for about 1 1/2 to 2 hours.
-Strain and chill.
+Simmer for about 1½ to 2 hours: strain and chill.

-To save storage space, you can reduce the stock by half by gently boiling on the stove.
-Either way, store in the refrigerator for a week or in the freezer for 3 months.
+- You can reduce the stock by half by gently boiling it on the stove to save storage space.
+Either way, store it in the refrigerator for a week or in the freezer for three months.

 How to Purchase Restaurant Quality Lobster Stock

-Until now, classic lobster stock was unavailable to home cooks unless they: prepared it themselves, begged a professional chef for some or settled for a commercial brand loaded with m.s.g. and other chemicals
+Only now, the classic lobster stock was available to home cooks if they prepared it themselves, begged a professional chef for some, or settled for a commercial brand loaded with m.s.g. and other chemicals.

 Some of My Favorite Soup Recipes